mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

 Please also try changing and recompiling the C source code, to observe how the assembly changes in response!

-Let’s start with the file called `sum.c`.
-Look at the code for `sum.c` and determine what is new to you or that you only vaguely recall.
+Let’s start with the file called `swap.c`.
+Look at the code for `swap.c` and determine what is new to you or that you only vaguely recall.
 You may want to explore those new or vaguely familiar features of C, since they will show up in other examples.

 There are some files already made from the Makefile included in this directory.
-One is the assembly language file made from `sum.c`, which is called `sum.s`.
+One is the assembly language file made from `swap.c`, which is called `swap.s`.

 You can compile everything again as follows.
 The Makefile does quite a bit—we will review that below.